cozy/cozy-docs/src/documents/host/openvz.html.md

 # Setup an OpenVZ image on your server.

+*Warning: For a production usage you have to change the superuser credentials, renew the SSL certificate, the database credentials and the controller token.*

 Here we assume that you already install OpenVZ utilities.

 ### Download and start your OpenVZ container